Not enough memory resources are available (CMD)

 Possible causes of the error

-1. Insufficient memory allocation: Windows might not allocate enough memory resources for a specific task or application, causing the error.
+1. Windows might not be giving enough memory to a particular task or app, which causes the error.

 Run System File Check